 Do you have a creative or clever charging area in your home?
 Please share your experiences and photos in the comments.

-A Few Resources on Sleep Deprivation and Digital Device Screens (repeated from previous post)
+A Few Resources on Sleep Deprivation and Digital Device Screens (repeated from a previous post)

 - iPads Tablets, Smartphones Disrupt Good Sleep, Study Finds – Washington Post